browserengineering/book/book/embeds.md

 container class for the frame tree.
 More specifically, the `Tab` class will:

 * Kick off animation frames and rendering.
+* Paint and own the display list for all frames in the tab.
 * Implement accessibility.
 * Provide glue code between `Browser` and the documents to implement event handling.
 * Proxy communication between frame documents.
-* Own the display list for all frames in the tab.
 * Commit to the browser thread.

 And the `Frame` class will:

 * Own the DOM, layout trees, and scroll offset for its HTML document.
 * Own a `JSContext` if it is cross-origin to its parent.
-* Run style, layout and paint on the its DOM and layout tree.
+* Run style and layout on the its DOM and layout tree.
 * Implement loading and event handling (focus, hit testing, etc) for its HTML document.